 I keep telling myself that it is a temporary phase.
-The LTTE that perfected the art of modern suicide bombings and has conducted nearly 173 such strikes, the highest in modern history, is purely Hindu, and has targeted people and shrines in a predominantly Buddhist country.
+The LTTE that perfected the art of modern suicide bombings and has conducted nearly 173 such strikes, the highest in modern history, is not Muslim, and has targeted people and shrines in a predominantly Buddhist country.
+Its cadre comes mostly from Hindus.
 So is it Hindu terrorism?

 Or Basque and Irish militants, Christian terrorists?
 There have been terror outfits belonging to other religions and sub-sects.
 It is equally true though that LTTE doesn't wear its religion on its sleeve.
 On the other hand it is also true that Muslims are readily branded as terrorists.

 Yes, the geopolitics of the contemporary world and the targeting of Muslim nations for decades by US-UK along with the issue of Palestine, have led to a sense of persecution amongst Muslims but still this doesn't justify the madness we see in Iraq.
 Shrines are being bombed and hundreds in killed in fidayeen attacks.